kai3n/Early-Warning-System/README.md

 Although not all Punctuations are important from the point of view of classification but some of these, like question mark, exclamation mark can also provide information about the sentiments of the text.
 We replace every word boundary by a list of relevant punctuations present at that point.
-Table 5 lists the punctuations currently identified.
+Below lists the punctuations currently identified.
 We also remove any single quotes that might exist in the text.

 <div style="text-align:center">